-A story of resilience and adaptation.
-The wild Central Asian tortoise and the mighty Ustyurt Plateau.
+The wild Central Asian tortoise of the mighty Ustyurt Plateau.

 The Ustyurt Plateau, more than 200,000 km2 vast.